Click here to download the Site Document Package

 In order to reduce the burden of travel we have designed the study with as few visits as possible, with the majority of our outcome data being gathered remotely.

 This study is run from the University of Oxford (UK).
-The study is starting in April 2023 and is expected to run until June 2025.
+The study started in 2023 and is expected to run until 2025.
 OPTIMISE 2 is funded by the National Institute for Health and Care Research (NIHR) Health Technology Assessment (UK).

 Marney Williams - Patient Representative